sikol/sk-cio/docs/concepts.rst

 some cases the compiler may be able to convert this into a non-virtual call at compile time, leaving no overhead.

-The PMR channel types are still templated on object type, but the object type can be fixed at compile time if required.
+The PMR channel types are templated on the value type, but the type can be fixed at compile time if required.

 .. code-block:: c++